Photodynamic therapy (PDT) is a treatment that involves light-sensitive medicine and a light source to destroy abnormal cells.

 - This will involve a lamp or laser being shone on to the treatment area for around 10 to 45 minutes.

-- To treat abnormal cells inside your body, such as in your lungs, an endoscope (flexible tube) will be passed into your body to deliver the light.
+- To treat abnormal cells inside your body, such as in your lungs, an endoscope (a small, flexible tube with a light at the end) will be passed into your body.

-- Sometimes a local anaesthetic may be used to numb the treatment area or you may be given medication to help you relax during the procedure.
+- Sometimes a local anaesthetic may be used to numb the treatment area or you may be given medicine to help you relax during the procedure.

-If your skin was treated, it'll be covered by a dressing that should remain in place for about a day.
+If your skin was treated, the area will be covered by a dressing that should remain in place for about a day.
 Your care team will tell you exactly how long.

 Try to avoid scratching or knocking the treated area, and keep it as dry as possible.